What is a Statutory Assessment?

 When will I find out if the EA are going to assess my child?

 - The EA must make their decision within 6 weeks of your request.
 They can make the decision earlier if they have received all the advice and evidence that they need to help them make a decision.

 - If the EA decide that a statutory assessment is necessary, they will tell you of their decision by letter, and the process of statutory assessment will begin.

-If the EA agree to carry out the statutory assessment, they will request Appendix A (3) this is a proforma with specific questions to answer.
-If you have already covered these questions in appendix A (1) and A (2), you do not need to repeat yourself.
-It is important that all three submissions are attached to the resulting Statement or Note in Lieu at the end of the process.
+If the EA agree to carry out the statutory assessment, they will request Appendix A (3).
+This is a proforma with specific questions to answer.
+If you have already answered these questions in appendix A (1) and A (2), you do not need to repeat them.
+It is important that all three submissions are attached to the final Statement or Note in Lieu at the end of the process.

 If the EA decide not to carry out a Statutory assessment, they must tell you why and inform you of your right to appeal their decision to the Special Educational Needs and Disability Tribunal SENDIST